 And while the change of structure and perspective that a gap year brings are worthwhile in and of themselves, studies indicate a bevy of positive correlations between taking a gap year and performance and satisfaction in the classroom, personal motivation and sense of purpose, and job satisfaction following graduation.

 Yes!
 On average, roughly 50 incoming Penn students take a gap year each year.
 Learn more about the procedure for getting a gap year approved here.

 Participating in a formal gap year program can be quite expensive (typically around $13K for a semester or upwards of $30K for a year-long program).
 Fortunately, there are many ways to make a gap year affordable.
 Many gap year programs offer financial aid and scholarships.
+(You can find a roundup of gap year scholarships and grant opportunities for 2019-2020 here.)
 Outside of formal gap year programs, many students work for part or all of their gap year.
 For some ideas, see the "Work, Volunteer, and Work Exchange" portion of our resources page.

 Definitely not.
 As the Penn Global office, we are primarily focused on gap years that incorporate travel abroad.
 But of course, not all gap years do so, and you will find that much of the advice and information we've collected will be broadly applicable regardless of your travel plans.

 Yes!
 While most students who take a gap year do so after having been admitted to Penn, it's perfectly acceptable to apply during or after a gap year.
 Students applying to Penn while on a gap year should follow the same process as any other applicant to Penn – the Penn Admissions website can be a helpful resource.
 However, keep in mind that the Admissions Committee will also be interested to understand how you have been spending your time while on your gap year, so don’t forget to include those activities and experiences in your application.